huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Museum of Modern Art
 - [ ] Crysler Building

-#### The Atlantic, Pacific, Indian, Arctic, and Anatarctic are the names of what geographic features?
+#### The Atlantic, Pacific, Indian, Arctic, and Antarctic are the names of what geographic features?

 - [x] Oceans
-- [ ] Forrests
+- [ ] Forests
 - [ ] Rivers

 #### Which sitcom's theme song talks about the family "Movin' on up to the East Side"?